Description: It was listed in The Ohio Gazetteer and Traveler’s Guide from 1837 – 1841 as a village in the county.

 Classification: small town

-Fleatown, OH (Hog Run) – (early 1800's to late 1800's farming town abandoned over time)
+Fleatown, OH (Hog Run) – (early 1800s to late 1800s farming town partially abandoned over time)

 Classification: small town